cpp-core/so/76076957/src/post.md

 The basic strategy is to encrypt the source index to produce the target index.
 The secret sauce is to design the encryption to be bijective and use a range of integers as the domain.
+I have dubbed this method `fiesty` for the use of a Feistel network.

 The first step in the construction is creating a PRF that returns a pseudo-random value given a 64-bit input.
 We can create this family